marmoi/dcase2021_task1a_baseline/README.md

 Introduction
 ============

-This is the baseline system for the [Acoustic scene classification task (Task 1A)] in Detection and Classification of Acoustic Scenes and Events 2021 (DCASE2021) challenge.
-The system is intended to provide a simple entry-level state-of-the-art approach that gives reasonable results in the subtask 1A.
+This is the baseline system for the Low-Complexity Acoustic Scene Classification with Multiple Devices (Subtask A) in Detection and Classification of Acoustic Scenes and Events 2021 (DCASE2021) challenge.
+The system is intended to provide a simple entry-level state-of-the-art approach that gives reasonable results.
 The baseline system is built on [dcase_util](https://github.com/DCASE-REPO/dcase_util) toolbox (>=version 0.2.16).

 Participants can build their own systems by extending the provided baseline system.
 The system has all needed functionality for the dataset handling, acoustic feature storing and accessing, acoustic model training and storing, and evaluation.
 The modular structure of the system enables participants to modify the system to their needs.
 The baseline system is a good starting point especially for the entry level researchers to familiarize themselves with the acoustic scene classification problem.